 In practice, we don't need to create a new list for the sorted elements, what we do is treat the leftmost part of the list as the sorted segment.
 We then search the entire list for the smallest element, and swap it with the first element.

 Now we know that the first element of the list is sorted, we get the smallest element of the remaining items and swap it with the second element.
-This iterates until the last item of the list is remaining element to be examined.
+This reiterates until the last item of the list is the remaining element to be examined.

 def selection_sort(nums): # This value of i corresponds to how many values were sorted for i in range(len(nums)): # We assume that the first item of the unsorted segment is the smallest lowest_value_index = i # This loop iterates over the unsorted items for j in range(i + 1, len(nums)): if nums[j] < nums[lowest_value_index]: lowest_value_index = j # Swap values of the lowest unsorted element with the first unsorted # element nums[i], nums[lowest_value_index] = nums[lowest_value_index], nums[i] # Verify it works random_list_of_nums = [12, 8, 3, 20, 11] selection_sort(random_list_of_nums) print(random_list_of_nums)